What do you need from me to get started?

-When you work with us to design and build a corporate PowerPoint Presentation Template for your orgnaisation, you can be assured we create these to be idiot-proof.
-This will ensure you can retain brand consistency across the team and put your best foot forward.
-After all, isn’t PowerPoint the most used tool in your company?
+When you work with us to design and build a corporate presentation template for your organisation, you can be assured we create these to be technically sound and easy to use for anyone on the team.

 What is it?

-A Master Template is a base form of a PowerPoint template which houses everything in it’s Master slides, and nothing on the ‘front end’.
+A Master Template is a base form of a PowerPoint template that houses everything in it’s Master slides, and nothing on the ‘front end’.
 This keeps the file size minimal, allowing it to be easily emailed.
 Templates can also be built using Keynote and Google Slides, but we find PowerPoint has the most functionality.

 Features & benefits